armantavanaa/random_forest/README.md

 1. RandomForest621: creates a forest of decision trees with bootstrapped data.
 This class has the ability to calculate out of bag score.
 2. RandomForestRegressor621: Inherits from RandomForest.
 It has functions that computes score, out of bag score and predict for a regressor model.
 3. RandomForestClassifier621: Inherits from RandomForest.
 It has functions that computes score, out of bag score and predict for a classifier model.

+test_rf is a file designed by my professor Dr.Parr to test my implementation aginst Scikit-learn's.